davidtrikic/todo-list/README.md

 # TODO

+- button active effect
-- fix buttons layout on mobile
+- bigger buttons and checkbox on mobile
-- smaller y padding on mobile
 - disable centering layout on mobile
-- button active effect
-- bigger buttons amd checkbox on mobile

 - favico
 - custom confirm modal
 - disable clear all when empty